marlietandoc/marlietandoc.github.io/content/fun_projects/league/index.md

 ---
 title: Patterns in video game character preferences
-Summary: I extracted players dat from an API of a popular video game (League of Legends) to explore patterns in what characters people tend to play together.
-Code and visualizations can be found here {{< staticref "https://github.com/marlietandoc/lol_analysis" "newtab" >}}here{< /staticref >}}!"
+Summary: I extracted player data from an API of a popular video game (League of Legends) to explore patterns in what kinds of characters people prefer playing.
+Code and visualizations can be found here {{< staticref "https://github.com/marlietandoc/lol_analysis" "newtab" >}}here{< /staticref >}!"
 tags:
   - Research
 date: '2023-01-02T00:00:00Z'